OGP provides two-year grants to nonprofit arts organizations. Applications are accepted annually between October and November.

 - Projects with religious or evangelical purposes.

-- Participation in another Arts Commission program.
+- Participation in another Department of Arts and Culture program.

 - Projects that support, sponsor, or are related to competitions